kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Inputs and Outputs

-Inputs describe cases.
+Inputs describe cases
-Outputs represent quantities.
+Outputs represent quantities
 Models map one to the other

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.